 What would you do with $34,000 saved in the bank?
 Buy a house?
 A car?
 Take a vacation and put the rest into a retirement fund?

 In the past 15 years, I’ve done everything under the sun, from serving drinks behind a bar to recording neurons in a research laboratory.
-The salt and peppering of creative freedom these occupations offered me simply wasn’t enough, and there was always this itch I couldn’t scratch, an itch to discover the world.
+The salt and peppering of creative freedom these occupations offered me simply weren’t enough, and there was always this itch I couldn’t scratch, an itch to discover the world.

 It wasn’t until I was 28 years old, however, that I decided to actually do something about it.